Ramón Luis Nieves: Early years and studies

 Ramón Luis Nieves was born in San Juan on June 13, 1975.
 He was raised in Toa Baja where he lived in 1998.
 He has lived in San Juan since.
 Nieves studied at the Colegio San Antonio in Río Piedras graduating in 1993.
 That same year, he enrolled in the University of Puerto Rico at Río Piedras.

 In 1996, Nieves received his bachelor's degree in social sciences after just three years.
 In 2000, he completed a Juris doctor from the University of Puerto Rico School of Law.
 That same year, he passed the bar exam which allowed him to practice law in the island.

 Professional career

 Once he obtained his degree, Nieves began practicing law specializing in contractual and commercial affairs.
 In 2004, he became Vice-President of Legal Affairs for R&G Financial Corporation.
-Since 2010, he returned to the practice with a private law firm.
+In 2010, he returned to the practice with a private law firm.

-Nieves is an active member of the Puerto Rico Bar Association since 2001.
+Nieves has been an active member of the Puerto Rico Bar Association since 2001.
 As such, he was appointed by them to be part of the "Ad Hoc Commission on the Death Penalty".
 Since 2003, he has served as one of the representatives of the Association at the Board of Directors of the Community Legal Office, which offers free legal advice to poor communities in San Juan.